noft117/intro-to-git/README.md

 # Git Branches
 - Listing all branches
 - git branch

 - Adding a branches
 - git checkout -b <branch_name>

 - Changing branches
+- git checkout <branch_name>

 - Merging a branch
+- git merge <branch_name>
+- remember to checkout into master branch then merge it into the master branch.

 - Removing a branch
+- git branch -d <branch_name>

+Branch representation:
          /-----0---0----0
-        /              /
+        /          / <-merge or fast foward
 0------0----0----0----0

+0 = commits,
+/ = new branch